Franchise Tips You Need

 How can self-reflection improve a business owner’s productivity and success?

 I struggle with this because I never want to discourage anyone.
 I always aim to be an encouragement.
 You kind of know who you are.
 One of my biggest pet peeves, which I've realized in the last 5 or 10 years, is people who lack self-awareness.
 They have certain traits in their personality and are completely unaware of them.
 It's frustrating.
 Do you own a mirror?
-Can you look in it and realize you don't have this skill set?
+Can you look at it and realize you don't have this skill set?
 Either work on it or accept that you don’t have it and move on.

 I know my weaknesses—I’m not super organized, and my thinking can be scattered.
 So, I work against that.
 I'm very intentional with my alone time to organize my thoughts.
 I come into the office every Sunday night for 2 or 3 hours to plan my entire week.
 If you walk in on Monday morning without a plan, you end up like a pinball, bouncing all over the place.
 That’s my weakness, so I work hard to manage it.